 poxy resin offers possibilities for artistic and handicraft processing that can hardly be compared with any other raw material.
-The combination of the materials epoxy resin and wood is conceivable in many ways: When sealing wooden surfaces with epoxy resin, casting forms in interaction with wooden elements, manufacturing entire tables or table tops from resin or the aesthetic repair of damaged wooden surfaces.
-We will introduce you to the best application possibilities and provide you with precise instructions for the realisation of exciting projects with wood epoxy.
+The combination of epoxy resin and wood can be used in many ways: When sealing wooden surfaces with epoxy resin, casting forms in interaction with wooden elements, manufacturing entire tables or tabletops from resin, or the aesthetic repair of damaged wooden surfaces.
+We will introduce you to the best application possibilities and provide you with precise instructions for the completion of exciting projects with wood epoxy.

 - 2 Which Wood Epoxy is Suitable for Woodworking?

 - 2.1 Yellowing Protection and UV-Resistance of Resin

 - 2.4 Epoxy Resin Dry Time – Guide for curing Resin faster

 - 2.5 Best Epoxy Resin for Tumblers and Step by Step Tutorial

 - 2.6 Pouring the Maximum Layer Thickness of Epoxy Resin

 - 3 Our Epoxy Resin Recommendations for Wood

 - 4 Required Supplies for the Presented Projects

 - 5 Project # 1: Sealing Wood with Wood Epoxy Resin